-The BackPack program is designed to help fill the void for children who are at risk of missing meals over the weekend and during holidays, and are not receiving free or reduced price lunches through the National School Lunch Program.
+The BackPack program is designed to help fill the void for children who are at risk of missing meals over the weekend and during holidays.

 The Senior Grocery Program, which includes the Food Bank’s Adopt-A-Senior Program, provides basic, shelf-stable food once a month to qualified, at-risk seniors.